scanamo/scanamo/README.md

 type, in this case `Farmer`.
 For more information on `Xor`, see the [Cats documentation](http://typelevel.org/cats/tut/xor.html).

+Like all the examples in this README and the Scaladoc, this creates a table, so that it can be checked using [sbt-doctest](https://github.com/tkawachi/sbt-doctest), but the same operations can happily run against pre-existing tables.

 ### Table

 Scanamo provides a [Table](http://guardian.github.io/scanamo/latest/api/#com.gu.scanamo.Table)